 Photoshop Image Editor - Foundation digital badge and certificate.

-The digital badge is issued by Cardiff Metropolitan University through the Acclaim platform.
+The digital badge is issued by Cardiff Metropolitan University through the Credly platform.

 To complete the course and gain the digital badge, learners are required to complete the face-to-face training and pass a practical project assessment.